zeljkoobrenovic/grounded-architecture/_posts/2022-07-13-human-decisions.md

 </div>

 Intuition is especially appropriate under certain conditions:
-* **Time Pressure**: When time is limited and a detailed analysis isn't feasible, intuition can guide you.
+* **Time Pressure**: When time is limited and a detailed analysis isn't feasible, intuition can guide you when otherwise you would be stuck.
 * **Expertise**: If you have experience in a particular area, relying on intuition makes sense, as you've likely faced similar decisions before.
 In contrast, in unfamiliar contexts, intuition may not be reliable.
 * **Unstructured Decisions**: Intuition can be valuable for decisions that lack a clear framework, like judging the quality of art.
 Expertise in the relevant field enhances the effectiveness of intuitive judgments.

-Conversely, you should avoid relying on intuition too much in situations where more effort is warranted, including those with ample time, high importance, lack of expertise, and a structured decision-making process.
+Conversely, you should avoid relying on intuition too much when more effort is warranted, including those with ample time, high importance, lack of expertise, and the possibility to use a structured decision-making process.

-Intuition in IT can be a powerful tool when informed by experience and used in conjunction with data and thorough analysis.
+Intuition in IT can be a **powerful tool** when informed by experience and used in conjunction with data and thorough analysis.
 It can guide efficient problem-solving and quick decision-making in familiar contexts.
-However, overreliance on intuition without considering empirical evidence and diverse viewpoints can lead to significant mistakes, especially in unfamiliar or complex situations.
+However, overreliance on intuition without considering empirical evidence and diverse viewpoints can lead to **significant mistakes,** especially in unfamiliar or complex situations.

-#### Good Example: Intuitive Debugging
+### Good Example: Intuitive Debugging

 **Scenario:** A seasoned software engineer is working on a complex system that suddenly starts behaving unexpectedly.
 The logs provide little information, and initial debugging efforts do not yield apparent clues.